dinpajooh/PE_heat/README.md

 are provided in the following directories.

 The directories named NX refer to junctions with the chain length of X.
-The directory named Gold-PE-Gold contains the input and output files for a gold-polyethylene-gold junction.
+The directory named M-PE-M contains the input and output files for a metal-polyethylene-metal junction.

 ##########################
 ####   INPUT FILES   #####